isneezy/open-weather-icons/README.md

 project, assuming that your the fonts are located ../fonts/ from css directory

-The icons are displayed using the `i` element and adding the base class `owi` and the icon class that you want, such as a `wi-01d` the code `01d` is the icon code that you get from the [Open Weather Map](https://openweathermap.org/api).
+The icons are displayed using the `i` element and adding the base class `owi` and the icon class that you want, such as a `owi owi-01d` the code `01d` is the icon code that you get from the [Open Weather Map](https://openweathermap.org/api).

 ## Credits